nhphuong91/Linux/nvidiaDriverInstallation/READMEtext.txt

 The NVIDIA OpenGL driver supports offloading its CPU computation to a worker thread.
-These optimizations typically benefit CPU-intensive applications, but may cause a decrease of performance in applications that heavily rely on synchronous OpenGL calls such as glGet*.
-They are enabled by default on Linux (under certain conditions), but will self-disable if they are not increasing performance.
+These optimizations typically benefit CPU-intensive applications, but might cause a decrease of performance in applications that heavily rely on synchronous OpenGL calls such as glGet*.
+Because of this, they are currently disabled by default.

-Setting the __GL_THREADED_OPTIMIZATIONS environment variable to "1" before loading the NVIDIA OpenGL driver library will force (if the requirements covered below are met) these optimizations to be enabled for the lifetime of the application, with no self-disable possible.
-This is how the driver has historically behaved since threaded optimizations (disabled by default) were introduced.
-It is not advised to force these optimizations enabled.
-Relying on the automated mechanism is preferable.
-Setting the variable to "0" will force these optimizations to be disabled.
-Not setting the variable at all will attempt to enable the optimizations, but with the self-disabling mechanism activated.
-This mechanism is, among the Unix platforms supported by the NVIDIA driver, only functional on Linux.
-Where it is not functional, the optimizations are disabled by default.
+Setting the __GL_THREADED_OPTIMIZATIONS environment variable to "1" before loading the NVIDIA OpenGL driver library will enable these optimizations for the lifetime of the application.

 Please note that these optimizations will only work if the target application dynamically links against pthreads.
 If this isn't the case, the dynamic loader